adrianadambo/Drug-analyser/README.md

     #### Description:
     SOURCE
-    Drug analyser takes a drug(scientific name) and it returns the indications, function and synonyms The code is more complex than it seems.
+    Drug analyser takes a drug(scientific name) and it returns the indications, function and synonyms Converting the files and parsing them into csvs was more complex than it seems.
 The source is the therapeutic drug database(the largest source of information on drugs in the internet).
 All the .txt and .xls files were converted into csvs and reformatted to include three columns(as in the drugs_to_csv and new_csv functions) in order to decode the information.
 The csv files should be included in the project directory along with some of the original txt files.

     GET INDEX AND GET TARGET FUNCTIONS